Members of Fiesta royalty show off their shoes to the crowd during the Battle of Flowers Parade on April 24, 2026.

 Sign up for TPR Today, Texas Public Radio's newsletter that brings our top stories to your inbox each morning.

-The Battle of the Flowers Parade has been marching through the streets of downtown San Antonio for more than a century, marking its 135th parade in 2026, traditionally held on the Friday of Fiesta San Antonio.
+The Battle of Flowers Parade has been marching through the streets of downtown San Antonio for more than a century, marking its 135th parade in 2026, traditionally held on the Friday of Fiesta San Antonio.

 Saile Aranda